HuRuilizhen/HuRuilizhen.github.io/_posts/2024-09-25-Mathematical-Concepts-and-Spatial-Transformation.md

 A Cartesian coordinate frame is a coordinate frame that uses three mutually perpendicular lines to define the position and orientation of a robot in 3D space.
 The three lines are labeled as x, y, and z.

 The Cartesian coordinate frame is the most commonly used coordinate frame in robotics.
-The position of a point $p$ in the Cartesian coordinate frame can be represented by a vector \(\overrightarrow{p}\), which can be written as:
+The position of a point \(p\) in the Cartesian coordinate frame can be represented by a vector \(\overrightarrow{p}\), which can be written as:

 $$\overrightarrow{p}=x\hat{i}+y\hat{j}+z\hat{k}$$